Guess who’s back, back again, contentgroupies back, tell a friend. (too much for so early on in the year?)

 It is within this fragile and damaged ecosystem that critical thinking and listening need to be more readily encouraged; that discussion based on fact, evidence, reason and logic must be championed; and that speaking up on inconvenient truths must be done unapologetically.
 Those working in professional communication have a crucial role to play in this regard, particularly to safeguard the tenets of our liberal democratic society.

 Chloe Wheeler – LinkedIn

-While there are some who delight in telling a curly tail or two, when it comes to organisational communication honesty rules!
+While there are some who delight in telling a curly tail or two when it comes to organisational communication honesty rules!
 In 2018 there will be even more focus on creating a transparent working environment.
-And when it comes to the daily grind, the good news is being upfront with employees will have a positive effect for all, with studies reporting a link between transparency, trust, happy employees, increased motivation, and all-round commitment to the business.
+And when it comes to the daily grind, the good news is being upfront with employees will have a positive effect for all, with studies reporting a link between transparency, trust, happy employees, increased motivation, and all-around commitment to the business.

 Trent Pollard – LinkedIn

-It’s a bold one, but I genuinely believe that click bait is on the out, and similarly, forced advertising too – especially that before video content.
+It’s a bold one, but I genuinely believe that clickbait is on the out, and similarly, forced advertising too – especially that before video content.
 We have reached a stage where the user has complete control of the content they consume and the content they avoid.
 On the clickbait front, it’s going to hit a breaking point where the four seconds you have to wait to load the content for a frustrating, suggestive, yet subtle headline is genuinely not worth it.